 Extension.
-You may get an extension of the replacement period if you apply to the director of the Internal Revenue Service for your area.
+You can apply for an extension of the replacement period.
+Send your written application to the Internal Revenue Service Center where you file your tax return.
+See your tax return instructions for the address.
 Your application must contain all the details about the need for the extension.
 You should make the application before the end of the replacement period.